-It’s one of the most persistent bugaboos that comes up when we discuss solar with future converts: how efficient are solar panels in winter?
+It’s one of the most persistent questions that comes up when we discuss solar with future converts: how efficient are solar panels in winter?

 It’s not just renewable energy naysayers who ask this question.
-Neophytes and even some more experienced users harbor doubts over their solar panels’ effectiveness once the dark winter months roll in.
+Beginners and even some more experienced users harbor doubts over their solar panels’ effectiveness once the dark winter months roll in.

 And, frankly, we get it.
 No sun or less sun means less energy going into your solar panels, which means less power to your home.

 But the reality is more complicated than one would expect.
 It depends on a lot of factors, some more predictable than others.

 We want to take a closer look at what impact the winter weather has on your solar output, taking into consideration all factors, from geography to the performance of your components.

 So, first things first.

 While the precise numbers vary by latitude and weather, but on average, users experience a 40-60% reduction in solar panel output in December and January than in July and August.